t4d-gmbh/working-with-git/source/DevOps/proj_mgmt.md

 :::{card} Milestones
 A milestone contains, similar to an Issue, a title and a description.
-In addition it holds a collection of issues, thus building a over-arching structure.
+In addition it holds a collection of issues, thus building an over-arching structure.
 :::

 :::{card} Merge/Pull requests